 Benjamin Moore and Sherwin-Williams are both premium paint purveyors and their quality is evident in their color offerings and their paint products.
 Whichever one you prefer often comes down to proximity to your house (for me, BM is closest!)
 Hence, why I’ve provided the best warm gray paint tones from both brands.

-- Undertones: You can see the undertones of Revere Pewter below, but there is a slight greenish brown undertone which contribues to its warmth.
+You can see the undertones of Revere Pewter below, but there is a slight greenish-brown undertone which contributes to its warmth.

 How many times have you forgotten a paint chip at the paint store?
 Save yourself time and understand the colors you are using in your home better with these–plus they’re available with free shipping!

-- Undertones: Balboa Mist OC-27 is a lovely warm pale gray that is warm true gray.
+Balboa Mist OC-27 is a lovely warm pale gray that is warm gray.
 You can see below that it has browner undertones instead of the yellow undertones listed above.

 Warm vs. Cool Grays